seventhqueen/buddypress-cover-photo/readme.txt

 == Changelog ==

+= 1.5.1 =
+- Changed some typos in the plugin description
 = 1.5 =
 - Plugin is now properly prepared for localization so it can get automattic translation updates trough WordPress https://translate.wordpress.org